HabitatMap/HabitatMap/pages/airbeam/buy-it-now.md

         FAQ
       </h2>
       <p class="p--body">
-        To learn more about the AirBeam and AirCasting apps have a look at the <a href="/airbeam/users-guide">AirBeam3 User's Guide</a> or visit our <a href="/airbeam/FAQ">FAQ page</a>.
+        To learn more about the AirBeam and AirCasting apps have a look at the <a href="/airbeam/users-guide">AirBeam3 User's Guide</a>, <a href="/airbeam/users-guide-airbeammini">AirBeam Mini User's Guide</a> or visit our <a href="/airbeam/FAQ">FAQ page</a>.
       </p>
     </div>
   </div>